prudhvi-nakkina/aws-infra-fork/README.md

 - As a developer, I can Create a private route table and Attach all private subnets created to the route table
 - As a developer, I can Create a public route in the public route table

+## Features - Assignment-4

+- As a developer, I can launch an EC2 instance by providing ami id

 ## Requirements

 - Terraform